 Use the "Can edit" drop-down menu to select the access level you'd like your collaborators to have: "Can edit," "Can comment," or "Can view."

 By default "Notify people via email" is checked so anyone you've shared the file or folder with will receive email notification, and you can use the "Add a note" box to include an explanatory note.
-If you don't wish to send email notification, just uncheck the "Notify" box.
+If you don't wish to send email notification, click Advanced in the bottom right corner and just uncheck the "Notify people" box below their names.

 Click on Send (if you're sending email notification) or OK (if you're not sending email notification) to complete sharing the file or folder.